Cinchona & Orchid Tour of Mongpu, Darjeeling

 One of the features of Mongpu is its several schools.
 Before entering the Mongpu locality you will come across a beautiful school (known a Agramsingh Giri Jr. High School) which is perched in the hill.
 As you drive along you will first see it from high above and then the road winds around and passes by the school.

 As you come close to Mongpu area, you will see several large constructions on both sides of the road where cinchona plants are dried before the quinine extraction.

 Cinchonas being dried

-Mongpu is also famous for being the summer residence of the great poet & Nobel laureate Rabindranath Tagore.
+Mongpu is also famous for Rabindra Bhavan, the bungalow where the great poet & Nobel laureate Rabindranath Tagore stayed several times during summers.
 The poet came to this place for its soothing and quiet ambience, and of course for its beauty of Cinchona plantations.
 Although the place doesn't have views of the great snow peaks, it has a charm of its own.